roguitar88/bbtracker/README.md

 yarn start
 ```

-And finally don't forget to initialize the server-side part of the application:
+And finally don't forget to initialize the server-side part of the application, by using Nodemon (you're recommended to install it via the command ```sudo npm install -g nodemon```):

 ```
-node index.js
+nodemon index.js
 ```

 And...
 That's it!